What is Constructive Criticism?

 Speaking from personal experience, the constructive criticism you’ll receive from your QC Makeup Academy tutor is going to be invaluable!
 Nathan Johnson has given me plenty of honest and straightforward responses to my work.
 He’s honestly the best!

 No, your tutor is not always going to stroke your ego.
 But they WILL provide every last bit of feedback with kindness and knowledge.
-And as we all know, knowledge is power to succeed.
+And as we all know, knowledge is the power to succeed.
 The critiques you receive during your training are only said with love.
 They’re meant to steer you in the right direction; pinpointing step-by-step what’s working, what isn’t, and how to achieve the best result.

 Constructive Criticism in the QC Virtual Classroom